Heather Kerry MBACP, BA Psych Hons

 I have enormous respect for each client's unique individuality and personal qualities, abilities, experiences and knowledge.
 And through both my studies and personal life experience, I acknowledge the cyclical nature of psychological, emotional and physical health.

-As well as supporting Individual clients, I also provide Counselling for Couples.
+As well as supporting Individual clients, I usually provide Counselling for Couples.

 Reasons to Seek Couples Counselling: